Refuting TMD Guideline Misconceptions about NM Occlusion Part 1: RCDSO Draft Guidelines for Diagnosis and Management of TMD

 RCDSO 2018 Draft TMD Guidelines (Page 6): The concept of “neuromuscular occlusion” is based on the diagnostic value of electromyography for TMDs and treatment is based on the use of electrical stimulation of the muscles of mastication to establish appropriate occlusal positioning.
 Controlled studies suggest that there is a wide range of results and inconsistent findings using electromyography, which minimize its usefulness as a diagnostic test for TMD.
 Specifically, differences between TMD patients and healthy controls were not consistent.
 Regarding the clinical efficacy of TMD treatment based on electrical stimulation of the muscles of mastication, there is insufficient data from well controlled studies to rule out a placebo effect.
 Until properly controlled studies are available, there is insufficient evidence to support the clinical use of these techniques.

-Myotronics Response to the above statement:
+Myotronics Response to the Above Statement

 Neuromuscular occlusion is a stable maxillo-mandibular position of dental occlusion arrived at by isotonic contraction of relaxed masticatory muscles, achieved by stimulation of those muscles, with a Dental TENS, on a trajectory (arc) beginning at a muscularly rested mandibular position.
 NM occlusion is in harmony with relaxed, healthy muscles and properly functioning temporomandibular joints.